 This is the climbing attraction in Battersea Park, called Go Wild or Go Die or summat.
 A is convinced he wants to do it, despite a fear of heights, and vertigo.
 He’ll likely pay the hefty fee to get in and on the first rung go: ‘Don’t like it’ like in Little Britain, then have to crawl back down again.

 It’s got three levels of walkways crisscrossing a corner or the woods near the kiddies playgrounds, apparently a 3hr ride if you do all of it.
 Would absolutely love to.

 Hayfever season, but this year I’m not stricken.
 Second time since ever.
 Maybe I have corona.

 Big silent killers.
 Damn things everywhere.
 There were about 4 in all the lakes.
 A nerdy teenager spent his trip feeding the wildfowl, deep in concentration, thought it very sweet -it’s normally tourists or grannies.

 Some parts of London you really don’t notice until stopping to look at your everyday.
 The sheer size of some of the trees, that must be centuries old we take for granted.

 This inverted tripod of a London plane struck me as perfect for a treehouse.

-Lots of banana trees had broken out of their sacking -not sure if the lack of gardeners these days meant the mesh was meant to be removed.
+Lots of banana trees had broken out of their sacking -not sure if the lack of gardeners these days resulted in the mesh not being removed.
 Looking Dalek-like in many corners -pub quiz fact, bananas have the largest leaves in the plant kingdom, up to 18m/ 60ft given the optimal conditions.
 There’s a big thing though with many banana species having gotten extinct, and the ones we eat only ever being able to reproduce with cuttings these days.